Ginabest/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Function that takes a pointer to an int
+Function that swaps the values of two integers